Common Course Numbering System

 - Within the Infinite Campus district edition, there are two validation reports that can be ran to verify that all your courses have an appropriate state course code.
 See the Student Data Collections Desk Guide for further details.
 This will help identify courses within your system that have expired state course codes or no state course codes.

 - Dual Credit: District must use the state codes for dual credit courses.
 There are two ways to add the codes to the students’ Board of Regents Transcript.
 See the Student Data Collections Desk Guide for instructions on how to transcribe dual credit codes.

 - Industry Recognized Credentials: Industry recognized credential must be added to the students’ Board of Regents transcript manually after the student has received the credential.
 Click here for further instructions.

 - Elementary and Middle School Course: Infinite Campus requires a state code for all courses.
 Therefore, to get elementary and middle school courses to save within the Infinite Campus system enter the word “Bypass” into the State Course Code field.
 Elementary and middle school state codes HAVE NOT been added to Infinite Campus at this time and that is why they appear on the excel document with a N in the “Used in Infinite Campus” column.

 The Common Course Codes will be reviewed and updated by the Department of Education on an annual basis.

-- October 1: Districts may submit a request for new course code to the Department of Education if course does not align to any of the state course descriptions.
-The course code will be available for use for the following school year.
+- October 1: Deadline for districts to submit a request for a new course code to the Department of Education if the course does not align to any of the current state course descriptions.
+If approved, the course code will be available for use for the following school year.

 - November 1: The Department will review the district request and communicate back to the district the final decision.